 Here's an October, 2014 announcement that seems too good to be true: "Scientists from Nanyang Technological University (NTU Singapore) have developed a new battery that can be recharged up to 70 per cent in only 2 minutes.
 The battery will also have a longer lifespan of over 20 years."

-Note, for that matter, 2012 press on California rejecting big solar projects absent electricity storage, which is projected to foment a market boom in energy storage?
+Note, for that matter, California's 2012 decision to reject big solar projects absent electricity storage, Will that foment a market boom in energy storage?
 Check out this December, 2014 NYT article on low-tech energy storage on a large scale in California.
 To try and prop the sector up, many cite of some sort of new battery storage project which, as this fellow explains, is just political magic aimed at extracting more government if not utility subsidies.
 Read this piece, too.
 In fact, I suspect this "new" battery is just another subsidy-suck or marginal improvement over existing battery tech, and not a breakthrough product.
 And the German uptick in battery storage reported here is more a function of government-caused, inflated electricity prices than any cost-feasibility inhering within battery storage.

 Still, this October 2014 post on how compressed air storage costs are too easily camouflaged reminds us that hard cost-accounting must be deployed when assessing the economic viability of renewable energy (in this case, wind power).

 And this January, 2015 Citigroup forecast says battery costs will decrease to distributed generation solar will best base load fossil fuel based systems -- by 2030.